← go back

 memory hierarchy

-In order to optimize performance, computers have a hierarchy of memory with differing levels of speed and capacity.
+One of the critical concepts in optimizing performance is memory hierarchy.
+It differs, but each computer has a memory hierarchy with differing speed and capacity levels.
 As you go down the hierarchy, both size and latency increase.

 Memory TypeLatencyTypical Capacity